 We know that each trifamily is different and we know the importance of sharing.
 So, we wanted to take some time and tell you about our typical days in training season.
 For all of us triwives, this is a way of life that we support and like to make part of our family lifestyle.
-Over the next few weeks, we will share with you how triathlon training looks in our homes and we would love to hear about what it looks like in yours.
+Over the next few weeks, we will share with you how a typical Saturday morning in a triathlete house looks like in our homes and we would love to hear about what it looks like in yours.
 We started a few weeks ago with Jodi.
 So, share all you trisupporters!!!

 Dana’s up next with a typical Saturday morning at her house…….